48 Hours in Napa Valley: A quick trip out to wine country!

-That first afternoon in Napa, we joined the Panasonic team for a trip up the Valley to the Culinary Institute of America in St. Helena.
+That first afternoon of our 48 Hours in Napa Valley, we joined the Panasonic team for a trip up the Valley to the Culinary Institute of America in St. Helena.
 (The CIA is located ~30 minutes north from the actual town of Napa.
 If you get the chance, I highly recommend visiting both CIA as well as the town of St. Helena itself.
 There are 2 restaurants and a bakery/cafe on site, but definitely make reservations well in advance of your trip.
 The advance planning is worth it, though, and you won’t be disappointed!)

 Later that afternoon, Courtney and I decided to check out the tasting room on site at the Meritage Resort.
 That’s right…the resort were we stayed had it’s own tasting room.
 Trinitas Cellars’ tasting room is located in a cave beneath their 7 acres of vineyards.
 (And remember that bottle of wine in our room that I mentioned earlier?
 Yup, that was from Trinitas.
 And it was excellent!)